 Ravi is a 46-year-old married male from Punjab.
 He is a software engineer by profession, currently unemployed.
-He was brought to the hospital by his wife because of things which she felt were not usual with Ravi’s behaviour.
-It was observed that Ravi stopped eating food at home because he felt that his father was mixing something in his food, he was seen talking to himself, his mood would be irritable and aggressive most of the time, he would also indulge in verbal and physical altercations with his family members.
+He was brought to the hospital by his wife because of things that she felt were not usual with Ravi’s behavior.
+It was observed that Ravi stopped eating food at home because he felt that his father was mixing something in his food, he was seen talking to himself, his mood would be irritable and aggressive most of the time, and he would also indulge in verbal and physical altercations with his family members.
 His wife told that at times he was found wandering away from home.

 With these complaints, he was admitted to the hospital with high support needs, as for Ravi everything was true and his father was actually mixing poison in his food.
 Ravi had a family history of mental illness in his mother.